jserv/muxleq/README.md

 designs.

 ## eForth
-The image is a variant of Forth known as "eForth," though the meaning of the 'e' is open to interpretation—possibly "embedded," among other possibilities.
+The image is a variant of Forth known as "eForth."
 This implementation of eForth differs from standard ANS Forth implementations, notably lacking constructs like the "do...loop" and its variants.

-The concept behind eForth was to develop a system that required only a small set of primitives—around 30—written in assembly, to create a highly portable and reasonably efficient Forth.
-Bill Muench originally developed eForth, with later enhancements made by Dr. Chen-Hanson Ting.
+The concept behind eForth was to develop a system that required only a small set of primitives, around 30, written in assembly to create a highly portable and reasonably efficient Forth.
+Bill Muench originally developed eForth, with later enhancements made by Dr.
+Chen-Hanson Ting.

 `muxleq.fth` functions as both a cross-compiler and an eForth interpreter, specifically designed for MUXLEQ.
 Written entirely in Forth, `muxleq.fth` has